-Our firm is strong in handling contracts, drafting, review and advising on contractual and business matters whether in the filed of business, real estate, copyright licenses, or insurance law matters.
-We represent businesses and creative individuals in arbitration, mediation, and litigation.
+Our firm has a strong leadership background in handling contracts, drafting, review and advising on contractual and business matters whether in the field of business, copyright, trademarks or entertainment law matters.
+This includes the representation of clients on both sides of the fence so to speak.

-Everyone knows what a contract is, but not everybody knows how “contracts law” works.
-This blog will provide you a general legal overview of the way you should look at contracts when analyzing a contracts law case (ex. breach of contract).
-Attorney Steve Vondran “Am-jured” contracts law in law school (meaning he got the top grade out of about 150 students who took the course.
-So this overview might also be good for law students taking the bar exam and need some good language to HIGHLIGHT and UNDERLINE on their bar exams.
+I think most people know instinctively what a contract is, but not everybody knows the gritty details of how “contract law” works.
+This blog will provide you with a general legal overview of basic contract law principles.
+To provide a little background, Attorney Steve® “AmJured” contracts in law school (meaning he got the top grade out of about 150 students who took the course).
+So, this overview might also be good for law students taking the bar exam who need some good language to HIGHLIGHT and UNDERLINE on their bar exams or just to the casual viewer who wants to see how a lawyer views contracts.

-Feel free to share this post on your websites and social media networks, but please give a link back to our website!
-Thank you!!
+Feel free to share this post or any of our videos on your websites and social media networks, but please give a link back to our website http://www.VondranLegal.com!

 What is a contract?

-2. When I receive the money I will ship the goods no later than May 1, 2015
+2. When I receive the money I will ship the software disc no later than May 1, 2022

 A contract may also add other terms and conditions (for example, addressing contingencies that might pop up).
 This is something that is critical to provide for in most contracts.

-1. If the buyer cannot obtain real estate financing, she gets her deposit back
+1. If the buyer cannot obtain real estate financing, she gets her earnest deposit back

-A great contracts lawyer will ask you: “tell me the 10 things that can go wrong on this deal.”
-Once you understand the things that could go wrong in a deal or business relationship, you provide for these concerns in your contract.
+A great contract drafter considers all the things that COULD GO WRONG and tries to provide for it in the contract.
+A great contract lawyer should ask you: “tell me about the 10 things that can go wrong on this deal.”
+Once you understand the things that could go wrong in a deal or business relationship, you can provide for these concerns in your contract.

-For example, you may want to add an arbitration clause (ex. you know the party you are dealing with is litigious and you do not want to end up in Court litigating your disputes.
-Or say you know a party has a history of breaching agreements, you may want to insert a liquidated damages clause.
+For example, you may want to add an arbitration clause (ex. you know the party you are dealing with is litigious and you do not want to end up in Court litigating your disputes).
+Or, say you know a party has a history of breaching agreements, you may want to insert a liquidated damages clause.
+These are just some things to consider.
+Watch this video to learn more about how a contract is actually formed between two or more parties.

 Contracts can be either oral (spoken – no writing) or written (for example an agreement written on a napkin, or something more formal like something a contracts lawyer would draft up).
-Either way contracts can be deemed enforceable.
-Note three things however:
+Either way, an agreement may become enforceable whether oral or written.
+Note, however, three things:

-2. Certain contracts must be in Writing to be enforceable under the Statute of Frauds (statute of frauds is discussed below)
+2. Certain contracts must be in writing to be enforceable under the Statute of Frauds (ex. real estate contracts - see below)

 These are some important things to keep in mind.
-As we tell our business law clients “GET IT IN WRITING – DONT TAKE CHANCES WHEN IT COMES TO PROTECTING YOUR BUSINESS.”
+As we tell our business law clients “GET IT IN WRITING – DONT TAKE CHANCES WHEN IT COMES TO PROTECTING YOUR BUSINESS OR CAREER.”

 In order to be enforceable, a contract requires both an offer and an acceptance (discussed below).